-- Pressing this button transpose the grid so that rows become columns while columns are transformed into rows.
-Such a feature may be useful to flip rectangular charts and choose between a portrait or a landscape display. - Press this button to append a copy of the graphic in the Report Manager.
+Control Description Press this button to append a copy of the graphic in the Report Manager.
 A descriptive title will be provided automatically.
-To edit this title or to enter a new one, hold down the Shift keyboard key while clicking this button. - This button creates a copy of the chart to the clipboard.
-When this button is clicked, a shortcut menu appears allowing you to select whether the chart should be copied as a bitmap or as a metafile. - Click this button to save a chart on disk.
-Charts may be saved in BMP, JPG or PNG graphic file formats.
+To edit this title or to enter a new one, hold down the Shift keyboard key while clicking this button.
+Click this button to save a chart on disk.
+Charts may be saved in BMP, JPG or PNG graphic file format or may be saved in a proprietary format (.WSX file extension) that can later be edited and customized using the Chart Editor.
+Clicking this button prints a copy of the displayed chart.
+This button creates a copy of the chart to the clipboard.
+When this button is clicked, a 100 shortcut menu appears allowing you to select whether the chart should be copied as a bitmap or as a metafile.